ForgoneReality/dissonance/README.md

 - Soon to implement customized roles with selectable colors and permissions

 ## Technologies, Libraries, and APIs
-The core of the website is built using Javascript, ReactJS, HTML, CSS, and Ruby on Rails.
-NodeJS proxy server was used to implement Aria Bot using Cleverbot API to avoid CORS-related errors that occurred otherwise.
-React-Virtualized was used to implement virtual scrolling with dynamic cell heights by leveraging CellMeasurer and Autosizer.
-BCrypt was used for safe encryption, and the program is compiled together via Webpack.
+The core of the website is built using **Javascript, ReactJS, HTML, CSS, and Ruby on Rails.
+NodeJS** proxy server was used to implement Aria Bot using Cleverbot API to avoid CORS-related errors that occurred otherwise. **React-Virtualized** was used to implement virtual scrolling with dynamic cell heights by leveraging CellMeasurer and Autosizer. **BCrypt** was used for safe encryption, and the program is compiled together via **Webpack.** ActiveRecord and ActiveStorage was used in conjunction with Ruby on Rails for the backend.

 ## To-Do